 Columbus County, in southeastern NC, is an under-resourced county that was still recovering from Hurricane Matthew (2016) when Hurricane Florence sent devastation throughout the county.
 Along with numerous swamps, the Lumber, Waccamaw and Cape Fear Rivers overflowed, flooding hundreds of homes.

 CBF invites teams of volunteers to register to assist with the recovery in Columbus.
 The long-term recovery work in all sites will initially involve cleaning out homes and other property as well as the removal of drywall, flooring and other water-damaged materials.

 Recovery efforts in all locations are being carried out in partnership with CBF North Carolina, with local churches providing lodging for volunteer teams.
 The host church for the Columbus County, NC effort is First Baptist, Whiteville.

-For anyone interested in volunteering in Trenton or Columbus, complete the volunteer application form below:
+For anyone interested in volunteering in Columbus, complete the volunteer application form below:

 *Note: This form must be completed to serve with CBF Disaster Response

 October was a busy month CBF and CBF NC in Columbus County, North Carolina.
 Two teams entered the county to help with recovery efforts over the span of 10 days.

 The first group from Monte Vista Baptist Church in Maryville, TN returned for their third trip to Columbus County.
 The group of four volunteers served and completed much needed repairs for four days.
 CBF has been serving this same woman over the past year to complete repairs to her home.